FluBBaOfWard/WSHWTest/README.md

 This turns on the Star icon and sleep mode for the LCD, turns off all interrupts except KEY.
 It waits for a KEY interrupt and then disables LCD sleep & star icon.
+Key interrupt seem to always happen on row 0x90.